ckb-js/lumos/website/docs/01-run-lumos-in-the-browser.md

 Lumos was originally run on NodeJS only.
 To run on browser, we replaced native indexer with ckb-indexer, added BI which is a big number library, and a series of other upgrades.

-Also, we need polyfill the NodeJS API(such as `crypto`), and change your build toolchain config to support.

 The following example of getting the balance will show you how to use lumos in your web project.

 ```shell